Improving forecasting performance using covariate-dependent copula models: Introduction

+In copula-based tail-dependence forecasting, letting the tail-dependences and the Kendall's $\tau$ in copula modeling be fixed numbers is very restrictive.
+This is particularly true in financial time-series applications, where the tail-dependences have been shown to vary with time \citep[e.g.,][]{patton2006modelling} and be affected by volatility information \citep[e.g.,][]{poon2003extreme}.
+Therefore, it is natural to condition on the available information, and thus we are led to study the conditional structure in tail-dependences.
+Despite the vast literature in tail-dependence estimation, little attempts have been made to investigate the factors that affect the variation of tail-dependences, not to mention using these factors to model tail-dependences and improve forecasting performance.
+This is partially because the computational complexity is still a challenge in many situations.
+Moreover, most approaches for modeling rank correlations and tail-dependences using existing copulas require firstly modeling intermediate parameters and thereafter obtaining them, which is inconvenient to link the correlations and tail-dependences directly with available covariates.

+In this paper, we use \emph{feature} to describe a characteristic in the univariate and multivariate densities (e.g. Kendall's $\tau$ and tail-dependence are two features of a copula, while mean, variance, skewness and kurtosis are features of a univariate density).
+We propose a general Bayesian approach for copula modeling and forecasting with explanatory variables introduced in both tail-dependences and Kendall's $\tau$ of the copula function.
+This construction allows us to explore the drivers of different forms of dependences, and obtain more informative forecasting based on available information.
+Variable selection is carried out in the features of marginal models as well as the copula features.
+We propose an efficient Markov chain Monte Carlo (MCMC) simulation method for posterior inference which is also used to calculate the predictive densities based on posterior draws.

 The outline of the paper is as follows.
-In Section \ref{sec:copula-model} we introduce the Bayesian covariate-dependent copula model and Section \ref{sec:bb7} introduces the reparametrized Joe-Clayton copula with some new properties.
-We discuss the prior specification for the model and present the general form for copula posterior in Section \ref{sec:prior}.
+Section \ref{sec:copula-model} introduces the covariate-dependent copula model.
+We discuss the prior specification for the model and present the general form of the inferential approach in Section \ref{sec:prior}.
 Section \ref{sec:mcmc} presents the details of the MCMC scheme.
-In Section \ref{sec:application} we apply the model to the daily returns from the S\&P100 and S\&P600 stock market indices.
-Section \ref{sec:conclusion} concludes the paper and discusses potential directions for further research.
-The appendix of the paper documents the necessary analytical computation used in the MCMC.
+In Section \ref{sec:simulation}, we demonstrate the advantages of including covariates in the dependences by evaluating the out-of-sample forecasting performances on simulated data.
+In Section \ref{sec:application}, we use our proposed model to forecast the daily returns on the S\&P 100 and S\&P 600 stock market indices and make comparisons with other competing modeling strategies.
+Section \ref{sec:conclusion} concludes the paper and discusses some potential directions for further research.
+The appendix documents the computational details used in the MCMC scheme.